 Yes, ‘The Professor and the Madman’ is based on a true story.
 The script was adapted from Simon Winchester’s book called ‘The Surgeon of Crowthorne: A Tale of Murder, Madness and the Love of Words.’
-(It was, however, renamed ‘The Professor and the Madman: A Tale of Murder, Insanity, and the Making of the Oxford English Dictionary’ for the audiences in America and Canada).
+(It was, however, renamed ‘The Professor and the Madman: A Tale of Murder, Insanity, and the Making of the Oxford English Dictionary’ for audiences in America and Canada).

 Before we learn more about the protagonists, let’s get some logistical details out of the way.
 A quick Google search will reveal that the mammoth task of creating the Oxford English Dictionary was first undertaken in 1857 by the Philological Society of London.
 Publishing began in 1884, however, only sequential installments were put out there.
 The dictionary, as we know it today, was only completed in 1928.

 A letter that the lexicographer wrote to Thomas Watts, the Keeper of Printed Books at the British Museum, tells us that James was well-versed in Italian, French, Catalan, Spanish, and Latin.
 He also knew enough about Portuguese, Vaudois, Provençal, and other dialects.
-But hold your horses, because James also had a working knowledge of Russian, and to some extent, Dutch, German, and Danish.
+But hold your horses because James also had a working knowledge of Russian and, to some extent, Dutch, German, and Danish.
 As if this weren’t enough, he was also familiarising himself with other languages such as Slavonic.

 Interestingly, James knew that to bring his vision to life, he’d have to appeal to the public for help, and that’s exactly what he did.
-When William Chester Minor heard about the project, he heavily got involved with it.
+When William Chester Minor heard about the project, he got heavily involved with it.
 At that point in his life, the former American army surgeon was a patient at Broadmoor (an asylum).
 William had murdered a stranger named George Merrett in 1872 due to paranoia.
 The assailant thought that his victim had broken into his room.
-The court ruled that William was not guilty by reason of insanity, and he was sent to the psychiatric facility in Crowthorne, Berkshire.
+The court ruled that William was not guilty because of insanity, and he was sent to the psychiatric facility in Crowthorne, Berkshire.
 (Later on in life, he was diagnosed with schizophrenia).

 Winchester further said this about the man— “Minor concentrated very hard, and some synapse(s) in his brain presumably fired in such a way as to eliminate his symptoms of schizophrenia.”
 All this time, James had no idea about William’s past.
 However, when he finally learned the truth, their relationship was unaffected.
 The lexicographer even described the “madman” as “a fine Christian gentleman, the same as myself.”